elven-js/elvenjs-website/src/docs/getting-started.md

 Elven.js is a tool designed to work in browsers without any build steps and integrate MultiversX blockchain and smart contracts built on it.

-The tool is a wrapper for [erdjs SDK](https://docs.elrond.com/sdk-and-tools/erdjs/erdjs/) - a set of Typescript/Javascript libraries.
-But because the erdjs toolset is quite extensive and has a lot of Node module dependencies, there is a need for a simple browser-only library.
+The tool is a wrapper for [sdk-js](https://docs.multiversx.com/sdk-and-tools/sdk-js/) - a set of Typescript/Javascript libraries.
+But because the sdk-js toolset is quite extensive and has a lot of Node module dependencies, there is a need for a simple browser-only library.
 The Elven.js aspire to be something like that - a helpful plug-and-play solution that will give you the most basic functionalities.

 ## What Elven.js can do?

 The fundamental functionality is connecting and logging the user using auth providers.
-For now, Elven.js supports three of four existing - The Maiar [browser extension](https://chrome.google.com/webstore/detail/maiar-defi-wallet/dngmlblcodfobpdpecaadgfbcggfjfnm) (Maiar Defi), [Maiar Mobile app](https://get.maiar.com/referral/rdmfba3md2), and MultiversX Web Wallet.
+For now, Elven.js supports three of four existing - The MultiversX [browser extension](https://chrome.google.com/webstore/detail/maiar-defi-wallet/dngmlblcodfobpdpecaadgfbcggfjfnm) (MultiversX Defi), [xPortal Mobile app](https://get.maiar.com/referral/rdmfba3md2), and MultiversX Web Wallet.
 In the future, it will also support [Ledger Nano](https://www.ledger.com/) hardware wallet.

 So basically, the user can attach the Elven.js script and start authenticating users on the front end.
 There is also an option to pass a unique token and get a signature after authentication, which you can use for additional backend verification.
 You will read more about it in the [recipes](/docs/recipes.html) section.